Azure/iotedge/edgelet/hsm-sys/README.md

 The default hsm library built as part of this crate has two modes for the TPM functional interface: an in-memory keystore, and a TPM device keystore.
 The default is the in-memory keystore.
-To enable the TPM device keystore set an envronment variable `IOTEDGE_USE_TPM_DEVICE` to "ON".
+To enable the TPM device keystore set an environment variable `IOTEDGE_USE_TPM_DEVICE` to "ON".

+You may need additional setup for a TPM device see [README-TPM](README-TPM.md) for details.

 ## Memory allocation